 How to train a dog to stay

-Teaching your dog to 'wait' or 'stay' is a simple behaviour to teach and can be really handy for keeping your dog safe, for example asking your dog to stay in the back of the car while you clip a lead on to their collar.

-Ask your dog to be well practised at lying down on command before moving on to 'stay'.
+Training your dog to 'wait' or 'stay' is simple and can be really handy for keeping your dog safe - for example, asking them to stay in the back of the car while you clip a lead onto their collar.
+You'll need your dog to be well practised at lying down on command before moving on to 'stay'.

 - Ask your dog to lie down.

-- Give your dog a hand signal - for example a 'stop' sign with the palm of your hand facing your dog.
+- Give your dog a hand signal - for example, a 'stop' sign with the palm of your hand facing your dog.

 - Next, you can start to increase the distance between you and your dog.
-Start by only taking one step back before giving them the reward and then slowly and gradually increase the distance.
+Start by only taking one step back before giving them the reward, and then slowly and gradually increase the distance.

-- Look out for signs that your dog is going to break the 'stay' and reward him before he does so - set him up to win rather than fail.
+- Look out for signs that your dog is going to break the 'stay' and reward him before he does - set him up to win rather than fail.